r-mal/sacar/README.md

 # sacar
 Self-Attention Concept, Attribute, and Relation Detection system

-This is a multi-task network for jointly identifying medical concept, their attributes, and relations between them at the document level using the Adaptive Universal Transformer.
+This is a multi-task network for jointly identifying medical concepts, their attributes, and relations between them at the document level using the Adaptive Universal Transformer.

 🚧🚧🚧🚧🚧🚧🚧